On the Support of Anomalous Dissipation Measures

 Finally, by the experiments by Meneveau and Sreenivasan \cites{Meneveau87,Meneveau88,Meneveau91}, assuming their flows remain bounded with increasing Reynolds number, the dimension of support of anomalous dissipation is 0.87 above our lower bound, indicating that -- unlike the simple shock singularities and mathematical constructions -- incompressible turbulence does not sit at the lower threshold of our theorem.
 It would be interesting to obtain additional experimental and numerical measurements of the space-time support of the dissipation, perhaps leveraging a Lagrangian interpretation \cites{D19,C22}.

-In connection with our \cref{t:main_euler}, we mention the work \cite{LS2} by Leslie and Shvydkoy: with a very fine oscillation/concentration analysis of the spatial dissipation measure at the first blowup time, they deduce regularity properties of the defect measure due to the possible failure of energy conservation.
+In connection with our \cref{t:main_euler}, we mention the work \cite{LS2} by Leslie and Shvydkoy: with a fine oscillation/concentration analysis of the spatial dissipation measure at the first blowup time, they deduce regularity properties of the defect measure due to the possible failure of energy conservation.
 Thus, lower bounds on the dimension of the support of the spatial defect measure directly follow in the case of non-conservative solutions.
-By contrast, our analysis is on the full space-time dissipation.
-There is apparently no obvious relation between our result and \cite{LS2}, but the interested reader might check that the numerology is coherent.
+The main novelties of the present work are to establish lower bounds on the support of the full space-time dissipation measure (as opposed to dissipation on a hypothetical first singularity time slice) and, at the same time, to provide a framework which is robust enough to include boundaries and general conservation laws.
 As in \cite{LS2}, we emphasize that our results can be thought of as an energy conservation criterion, which directly follows from the absolute continuity property $\eps [u]\ll \mathcal{H}_\alpha^s$: if $\eps[u]$ is concentrated on some $S$ with $\dim_{\mathcal{H}_\alpha} S <s$, then $\eps [u]\equiv 0$.
-Moreover, let us also point out that with respect to \cite{LS2}, our \cref{p_euler_balls} always achieves the stronger conclusion on the local asymptotic of the measure, from which the absolute continuity with respect to $\mathcal{H}^s_\alpha$ follows by \cref{AC with respect ot general hausdorff}.
+Moreover, our \cref{p_euler_balls} always achieves the stronger conclusion on the local asymptotic of the measure, from which the absolute continuity with respect to $\mathcal{H}^s_\alpha$ follows by \cref{AC with respect ot general hausdorff}.
 As we prove in \cref{p:counter_example}, having the right local asymptotic of a measure, is strictly stronger than the corresponding absolute continuity property.
-The importance of the local behaviour of dissipation measures in turbulent flows can be seen in its connection with the multifractal spectrum which naturally arises in these contexts (see \cite{Falc}*{Chapter 17} as well as \cite{Frisch95}*{Chapter 8}).
+The importance of the local behavior of dissipation measures in turbulent flows can be seen in its connection with the multifractal spectrum which naturally arises in these contexts (see \cite{Falc}*{Chapter 17} as well as \cite{Frisch95}*{Chapter 8}).